sciencePeptideDeck

 💡 Pro Tip

-Ginger (tea, capsule, or candy) has pretty solid evidence for reducing nausea and works well as a PT-141 pre-treatment.
-Some users swear by taking an antiemetic like ondansetron, though that's a bigger intervention for what's usually a manageable side effect.
+Ginger (tea, capsule, or candy) has solid evidence for reducing nausea and works well as a PT-141 pre-treatment.
+Some users take an antiemetic like ondansetron for more stubborn nausea — though that's a bigger intervention than most situations require.
+Start with ginger, light food, and a lower dose first.

 Don't Stack with Nitrates